2017 Wood Flooring Trends

 When it comes to trends and style, we want to make sure you’re getting a well-rounded opinion.
 Here’s a look at what other industry experts are anticipating in 2017:

-“For 2017, we don’t see any slowdown of the current preferences for wide plank in gray tones with extremely low-sheen finishes.” – Kim Wahlgren, Hardwood Floors Mag, Editor
+“For 2017, we don’t see any slowdown of the current preferences for wide plank in gray tones with extremely low-sheen finishes.” – Kim Wahlgren, Wood Floor Business, Editor

 “I anticipate an increase in the demand for affordable, local, sustainable flooring products.
 Local wood reclamation, whether that wood is being salvaged from old barns or rescued from underneath old and outdated carpeting, is going to be popular across the country.
 I also imagine we will see an increase in popularity of lighter wood flooring, even softer wood like pine and cork, and lighter stains on wood flooring, as lighter color floors pair well with trendy bright and bold paint and wallpaper colors.” – Cindy Weinstock, The Flooring Lady